roberthoward/manager-README/README.md

 # Meetings
-I go to a lot of meetings.
-I deliberately run with my calendar publicly visible.
+**I go to a lot of meetings.** I deliberately run with my calendar publicly visible.
 If you have a question about a meeting on my calendar, ask me.
 If a meeting is private or confidential, its title and attendees will be hidden from your view.
 The vast majority of my meetings are neither private nor confidential.

-My definition of a meeting includes an agenda and/or intended purpose, the appropriate amount of productive attendees, and a responsible party running the meeting to a schedule.
+**My definition of a meeting includes an agenda and/or intended purpose,** the appropriate amount of productive attendees, and a responsible party running the meeting to a schedule.
 If I am attending a meeting, I’d prefer to start on time.
 If I am running a meeting, I will start that meeting on time.
 If it’s not clear to me why I am in a meeting, I will ask for clarification on my attendance.

-If you send me a presentation deck a reasonable amount of time before a meeting, I will read it before the meeting and will have my questions at the ready.
+If you send me a presentation deck a reasonable amount of time before a meeting (at least a day or 2), I will read it before the meeting and will have my questions at the ready.
 If I haven’t read the deck, I will tell you.

-If a meeting completes its intended purpose before its scheduled to end, let’s give the time back to everyone.
-If it’s clear the intended goal won’t be achieved in the allotted time, let’s stop the meeting before time is up and determine how to finish the meeting later.
+**If a meeting completes its intended purpose before its scheduled to end, let’s give the time back to everyone.** If it’s clear the intended goal won’t be achieved in the allotted time, let’s stop the meeting before time is up and determine how to finish the meeting later.

+**Please check your calendar for day of meetings.** I promise that I will do everything in my power to avoid sending last minute meetings to your calendar.
+With that said, there will often be times that meetings will appear last minute and you may be required to attend due to the nature of the meeting.
+I typically will include information in the foward stating if the meeting is required or optional.
+If you're unable to attend due to conflicting schedules, please notify me via Teams or email of your unavailability.

 # Career Development